OEvgeny/movie-shelf/proxy/README.md

 1. Take a copy of `.env.example` and re-name to `.env`
 2. Get your [TMDB](https://developers.themoviedb.org/3) API key
+3. Get your [Prowlarr](https://wiki.servarr.com/prowlarr/quick-start-guide) API key and URL
+4. (Optionally) set TMDB content language
-3. Enter the details into the `.env` file
+5. Enter the details into the `.env` file
-4. Start the dev server with the following scripts
+6. Start the dev server with the following scripts

 ``` bash
 # Enable pnpm